rwth-acis/i5-Toolkit-for-WebXR/README.md

 Afterward the changes are visible.
 You can follow the instructions in the See the Examples section to view the examples in your browser.

 ### Updating the version
-To create publish a new version, first one needs to increse the version.
-This can be done by the command npm version patch.
-The module can then be published to npm via npm publish.
-This requires the npm account credentials.
+To update the version it is required to be logged in with an account that has the right to update the npm package.
+When you have acces to such an account you can add it with `npm adduser`.
+Afterwards follow those steps to update the package at npm.

+1.